 Bonus—Give students a digital voice first.

 We live in an era with many, many digital tools for oral communication.
 That means that mastering oral communication is even more important than ever.
 It also means there are many ways to practice, get feedback, and develop confidence for eventual in-person talks.
-I love using Vocaroo (https://vocaroo.com/).
+Every device can record audio and video now.
 Students can record, re-record, and re-record until they get something they like.
-I’ll tell the students that didn’t participate in discussion live today to think about what they want to say and record their comment to be played tomorrow.
-I love Flipgrid.
-See a sample here.
-Again, students can re-record as needed and the fun of the digital tool and the fun of seeing others can inspire participation. https://erikpalmerconsulting.com/
+In the fall, I’ll let students submit a digital talk to be played in class.
+By spring, they are ready to speak in person.
+I ask the students that didn’t participate in the live, classroom discussion today to think about what they want to say and record their comment to be played tomorrow.
+I love Flip.
+Learn about it here.
+Again, students can re-record as needed and the fun of the digital tool and the fun of seeing others can inspire participation.

 Bonus two–Mike Rowe has a great story about someone afraid to speak:

 Bonus three–This book is free.
 Contact me at pvlegs.com and I will send it to you.